BruceChanJianLe/cpp-googletest/README.md

 > This repository is a template for anyone to start writing their own
 > unit test using googletest library with cmake.

-Note that you don't have to clone googletest manually into this repository as cmake will handle it nicely for you.
+Note that you don't have to clone googletest manually as cmake will handle it for you seamlessly.

 ## Usage

-Populate the code you want to test in src and include.
+1. Populate `src` and `include` directory with your testing code.
-Add your test cases in the tests directory.
+1. Add your test cases in the `tests` directory.

 ## Building